hayes/pothos/docs/guide/deno.md

 # Deno

-GiraphQL now supports deno, but the server implementations available for deno are relatively new and take a bit more effort to set up than on node
+Pothos now supports deno, but the server implementations available for deno are relatively new and take a bit more effort to set up than on node

 ### Setup